Modern slavery statement

 Nisbets plc is the UK's largest supplier of catering equipment.
 Nisbets was established in 1983 on the basic principle of high quality catering equipment affordably priced.
 Today our products cover aprons to wine coolers and everything in between.
 Our corporate head office is based in Bristol, with offices in Ireland, Holland, Germany, Belgium, France, Spain and Australia.
-We also have over 30 stores across the UK and are open to both the trade and public.
+We also have 24 stores across the UK and are open to both the trade and public.

 We welcome the Modern Slavery Act and the requirements it places on business to publicly disclose what they are doing to tackle forced labour and human trafficking.
 With our head office in Bristol, a city that once relied on the slave trade and was instrumental in the abolishment of it in 1807, we strongly believe that we have a duty to continue this principle.
 Integrity is one of our core values and being open and honest with our suppliers and customers is a key part of this.

 We value our relationships with all our suppliers along the supply chain and understand we are only as good as the workforce producing our products.
 We are committed to working closely with our suppliers and to working together to root out this crime.

 Policy and due diligence